Last updated: 04/2/2019

 Unlike inpatient care, outpatient programs require you to attend various sessions at the facility and go home afterward.
 You do not live at the facility during your time in rehab.
 Your insurance policy is more likely to cover outpatient treatment, but you should review it for specifics.

 Outpatient is the more readily available option.
 The 2013 National Survey of Substance Abuse Treatment reports 80 to 82 percent of the facilities that responded provide outpatient treatment, while only 24 to 28 percent provide non-hospital inpatient care.
 Hospital inpatient treatment is even more rare with only 5 to 7 percent of facilities offering it.

 The high number of offerings is likely due to the convenience outpatient care provides, allowing you to continue working, sleeping in your own bed, and living your life while also receiving rehabilitation treatment.
-It is also the less expensive option.
+It is also a less expensive option.